 Application Guides:

-• Environmental Study Grant - a grant to help offset the cost of conducting a Phase II Environmental Assessment, Remedial Work Plan, and/or Risk Assessments/Risk Management Plans.
+A grant to help offset the cost of conducting a Phase II Environmental Assessment, Remedial Work Plan, and/or Risk Assessments/Risk Management Plans.

 Niagara Gateway Economic Zone Community Improvement Plan

-Development Charge Exemptions
+Development Charge exemptions for CIP

 For more information, please contact: